taesoobear/paperCrop/README.md

 Output is gray.
 Why not color?
   Color pdf is usually larger.
 If you need colors, then edit config.lua and edit color_depth=8 -> color_depth=24.
 (From version 0.43)
-This program is for converting technical documents k (revived an old repository because my kindle scribe doesn't accept many pdf files.
-This tool can convert any pdf to work on kindle scribe.)
+This program is for converting technical documents.

 Linux (Ubuntu or some debian distributions)